gaberomualdo/your-voice-your-vote/README.md

  - Get firebase Blaze plan so that 100+ ppl can be connected to db at once
  - choose password for submission platform
  - add domain to authorized firebase domains
- - remove projects.xtrp.io from authorized domains in Firebase